Consider adding a larger heat pump thermal battery (buffer tank) to your heat pump hydronic heating and cooling system.

 - Reduces your energy consumption due to the passive warming and cooling effect

-- Maximises your solar power during the day
+- Maximizes your solar power during the day

 - Particularly beneficial in a southern or inland Australian climate

-If your home is made of lightweight construction, such as timber framed weatherboard on suspended floor, then you should consider adding thermal mass in the form of stored water.
+If your home is made of lightweight construction, such as timber framed weatherboard on suspended floor, then consider adding thermal mass in the form of stored water.

 If you are considering installing a heat pump hydronic system, you have the opportunity to add a large buffer tank to increase your thermal mass.
 This is a heat pump thermal battery.

 Water is a very good store of thermal energy so increasing the size of the buffer tank is a good way to add thermal mass.

 Your heat pump hydronic system needs a buffer tank to operate efficiently and effectively.
 However, you can increase your buffer tank size to 200, 400, 700 or even up to 1500 litres to create a very large thermal battery.

 A heat pump has the added benefit over a gas boiler in that it can reverse cycle and provide cooling in summer.
 It can also be powered by your solar panels during the day.

 In summer, your heat pump thermal battery works to keep your home cooler.
 Switch to cooling mode and your heat pump will operate in reverse, removing heat from inside and transferring it outside.

 If you are installing solar panels, then adding thermal mass is a more important consideration.